All Episodes

 It simply means that your family is paying more tax than you owe during the year.

-Uh he's a truck driver.
+He's a truck driver.

 Okay.

-Well, the odds are that every paycheck money is deducted.
+Well, the odds are that every paycheck, money is deducted.

-Now, your father sets up how much he wants deducted from his paycheck with the employer on his W4 form.
+Now, your father sets up how much he wants deducted from his paycheck with the employer on his W-4 form.

-He that's where he claims the number of dependents in his family, like how many children, how many people live in the house, and then that determines how much money is deducted from his check every pay period.
+That's where he claims the number of dependents in his family, like how many children, how many people live in the house.

-Then when you file your taxes, what happens is if you've overpaid based on what you owe, if your father is overpaid, that's what your refund is.
+Then, when you file your taxes, what happens is if you've overpaid based on what you owe, if your father is overpaid, that's what your refund is.

-They're not they are giving you your money back, but they're not paying you any interest on your money that they have held.
+They are giving you your money back, but they're not paying you any interest on your money that they have held.

-The fix for this is for your father to readjust his dependence on the W4 form.
+The fix for this is for your father to readjust his dependence on the W-4 form.

 Now, some people like getting the refund because it's a big lump sum of money that they get every year.

-Uh others argue that it's a mistake to let the government keep that money all year so that you can't use it and send it back to you in a lump sum every year without any interest.
+Others argue that it's a mistake to let the government keep that money all year so that you can't use it and send it back to you in a lump sum every year without any interest.

 They're not sending back every tax dollar your father's paid to you.